trinker/reports/README.md

 reports
 =======
-reports is a package that assists in writing reports and presentations by providing a frame work that brings together existing R and Latex tools.
-The package is designed to be used with [RStudio](http://www.rstudio.com/), [MikTex](http://miktex.org/)/[texLive](http://www.tug.org/texlive/), [knitr](http://yihui.name/knitr/), [knitcitations](http://www.carlboettiger.info/2012/05/30/knitcitations.html) and [Pandoc](http://johnmacfarlane.net/pandoc/).
+reports is a package that assists in writing reports and presentations by providing a frame work that brings together existing R and LaTeX tools.
+The package is designed to be used with [RStudio](http://www.rstudio.com/), [MikTex](http://miktex.org/)/[texLive](http://www.tug.org/texlive/), [knitr](http://yihui.name/knitr/), [knitcitations](http://www.carlboettiger.info/2012/05/30/knitcitations.html), [Pandoc](http://johnmacfarlane.net/pandoc/) and [pander](https://github.com/rapporter/pander).
 The user will want to download these free programs to maximize the effectiveness of the reports package.

 ## Installation